Every older adult deserves to be respected and protected. Every older adult has the right to safety and self-determination.

 What is elder abuse?
 Whether physical, emotional, financial, sexual abuse or neglect, elder abuse is about power and control.
 As the abuser limits or controls the victim’s rights and freedoms, victims face difficulty making choices because they are afraid of being hurt, humiliated or left alone.
 Elder abuse is marked by an expectation of trust – the victim trusts the abuser.
 We know that 66% of abuse is at the hands of adult children/grandchildren and 42% of murder victims 60 years or older are killed by their children.

 Who does it happen to?
 Older Americans of all genders, races, incomes, and cultures experience abuse each year.
 Elder abuse can happen to anyone whether the older adult is a CEO of a corporation or struggles with dementia.
 What might surprise you is that family members – adult children, other relatives and spouses – are the abusers in 66% of these cases.

 What are the signs of elder abuse? ?
 It isn’t always easy to recognize elder abuse.
 Some signs are more obvious than others.
 See below for a list of signs to be aware of in your life or in the life of someone you care about.

-What is SAFE: Stop Abuse of Elders?
-SAFE: Stop Abuse of Elders (SAFE) provides confidential, free services to older adults who are experiencing abuse and to those who suspect an older adult is being abused.
-SAFE teaches professionals and community members about recognizing and responding to elder abuse.
-The first program of its kind in Baltimore, SAFE brings together social workers, lawyers, therapists and advocates to address elder abuse in Northwest Baltimore and beyond.
-CHANA founded SAFE: Stop Abuse of Elders in 2013.
+How CHANA can help: CHANA’s Elder Abuse program provides provides confidential, free services to older adults who are experiencing abuse and to those who suspect an older adult is being abused.
+CHANA teaches professionals and community members about recognizing and responding to elder abuse.
+As the first program with staff dedicated to the issue of Elder Abuse in Baltimore, CHANA works to bring together social workers, lawyers, therapists and advocates to address elder abuse in Northwest Baltimore and beyond.

 No victim should suffer in silence.